ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/02-Create_EKS_Cluster.md

 Create you own EKS Cluster envirunment

 ### 1.0.
 Create IAM User for manage EKS Cluster
+- We will not mention how to setup and admin AWS IAM user, if you need to learn, please visit [AWS Online Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)
+- Suggestion steps
-- Create a IAM user with necessary permission for it to create and manage EKS cluster
+    - Create a IAM user with necessary permission for manage EKS cluster
     - That IAM user need Programmatic access
     - Create access key for this user and Please keep the Access Key safely

 ### 1.1.
 Create AWS Credential file in the JumpHost
 ```bash